pingBenM/CT-MoE/README.md

 Standard sparse MoE models treat selected expert outputs as independent — they are weighted-summed with no further interaction.
 CT-MoE adds a single learned static adjacency matrix **S ∈ ℝᴺˣᴺ** per MoE layer that governs message passing between the selected experts after they have each processed their inputs.

 **S** is a direct `nn.Parameter` optimised end-to-end from the language modelling objective.
-It requires no auxiliary loss and adds only N² = 256 scalars per layer — less than 0.003% parameter overhead on a 65M baseline.
+It requires no auxiliary loss and adds only N² = 256 (the paper uses N = 16) scalars per layer — less than 0.003% parameter overhead on a 65M baseline.

 ### Key result